A CONVERSATION

 Photo by Georges Seurat on met

-His bathers do not know you are there.
-They are crouched over basins, stepping out of tubs, drying themselves with the matter-of-fact physicality of people alone in a room.
+The women in Seurat's preparations for Les Poseuses are in the studio — dressing, standing, resting between poses — rendered with the matter-of-fact physicality of people who happen to be in a room together.
 He was after the figure unperformed — caught in the private act of being a body in the world.
 He was not interested in beauty as display.
 He was interested in something harder to name: the dignity of absorption.

-The contemporary eye sometimes reads these bathers as voyeuristic.
+The contemporary eye sometimes reads studio nudes as though they were always on display.
 But look again.
 The voyeur assumes a subject who would be disturbed if they knew they were watched.
 These figures would not be disturbed.
 They would simply continue.
 They are not hiding.
 They are just — elsewhere.

 He was not interested in beauty as display.
 He was interested in something harder to name: the dignity of absorption.